practicusai/docs/docs/technical-tutorial/generative-ai/model-serving/llm/model-serving.md

 For testing pipelines or developing client code without requiring a GPU or a real LLM, you can run a simple mock server.
 This mock server just needs to implement the expected API endpoint (e.g., `/v1/chat/completions`).

 Create a Python file (view example `mock_llm_server.py` at the bottom of this page) with a basic web server (like Flask or FastAPI) that returns predefined responses.
-Then, start it using `prt.models.server.start()`.
+Then, start it using `prt.models.server.start_serving()`.

 ```python
 # Example: Assuming you have 'mock_llm_server.py' in the same directory